intersystems-community/vscode-objectscript/docs/ServerSide.md

 	"folders": [
 		{
 			"name": "iris184:USER",
-			"uri": "isfs://iris184/user"
+			"uri": "isfs://iris184:user/"
 		}
 	],
 	"settings": {}
 }
 ```
-- The `name` property provides a name for this server-side workspace.
+- The `name` property provides a name for this server-side folder.
 - The `uri` property indicates the location of resources on the server.
 The supplied value has three components:
    - The first component can be either `isfs` or `isfs-readonly`.
 These values specify that this folder is on an InterSystems IRIS server. `isfs-readonly` specifies read-only access.
    - The value following `://` specifies the name of the server.
-   - The value follosing `/` specifies the namespace.
+   - The value following the next `:` specifies the namespace (lowercase).

 To add more root folders to your workspace, giving you access to code in a different namespace, or on a different server, use the context menu on your existing root folder to invoke the `Add Server Namespace to Workspace...` command.
 This command is also available on the Command Palette.